-Other evidence satisfactory to the Employer, in instances of short term personal leave (up to 2 days) where the employee is unable to obtain a medical certificate from a qualified medical practitioner, includes written medical advice from a registered health practitioner under the Health Practitioner Regulation National Law Act 2009.
+Other evidence satisfactory to the Employer, where the employee is unable to obtain a medical certificate from a qualified medical practitioner, includes written medical advice from a registered health practitioner under the Health Practitioner Regulation National Law Act 2009.

 The Employer may also accept a statutory declaration, or a letter from a general practitioner stating that the employee has attempted to make an appointment but there were no appointments available for that day.